Alex Ferguson: European success and Scottish national side

 Ferguson led Aberdeen to even greater success the following season, 1982–83.
 They had qualified for the European Cup Winners' Cup as a result of winning the Scottish Cup the previous season, and impressively knocked out Bayern Munich, who had beaten Tottenham Hotspur 4–1 in the previous round.
 According to Willie Miller, this gave them the confidence to believe that they could go on to win the competition, which they did, with a 2–1 victory over Real Madrid in the final on 11 May 1983.
 Aberdeen became only the third Scottish team to win a European trophy and Ferguson now felt that "he'd done something worthwhile with his life".
 This was followed up with victory in the European Super Cup in December 1983, when Hamburger SV, the reigning European Cup champions, were beaten 2–0 over two legs.
 Aberdeen had also performed well in the league that season, and retained the Scottish Cup with a 1–0 victory over Rangers, but Ferguson was not happy with his team's play in that match and upset the players by describing theirs as a "disgraceful performance" in a televised interview after the match, a statement he later retracted.

 After a sub-standard start to the 1983–84 season, Aberdeen's form improved and the team won the Scottish league and retained the Scottish Cup.
-Ferguson was appointed an Officer of the Order of the British Empire (OBE) in the 1985 New Year Honours, and was offered the managers' jobs at Rangers and Arsenal during the season.
+Ferguson was appointed an OBE in the 1985 New Year Honours, and was offered the managers' jobs at Rangers and Arsenal during the season.
 Aberdeen retained their league title in the 1984–85 season.
 In 1985–86, Aberdeen won both domestic cups, but finished fourth in the league.
-Ferguson had been appointed to the club's board of directors early in 1986, but that April he told Dick Donald, their chairman, that he intended to leave that summer.
+In 1985 he had told Dick Donald, their chairman, that he intended to leave that summer.
+Ferguson: "I said I needed a new challenge, I needed to try something else.
+He asked me if I had a club and.
+I said no. He said I would get a club, but his advice was, 'Don’t go unless Manchester United come in for you'".